lbseale/HaskellSchool/en/lessons/basics/control-structures.md

 - If the first expression evaluates to `True`, then the expression after the `then` keyword is evaluated
-- if it evaluates to `False`, then then expression after the `else` keyword is evaluated
+- if it evaluates to `False`, then the expression after the `else` keyword is evaluated

 ### Examples